siraben/fp-notes/Papers.md

 as a sequence, priority queue, search tree, priority search queue, heap, interval tree, and more.
-Changing how the split/merge works corresponds to changing the underlying monoid (`Measured` typeclass), unifying these data structures into a single monoidial frameowkr.
+Changing how the split/merge works corresponds to changing the underlying monoid (`Measured` typeclass), unifying these data structures into a single monoidial framework.

 ## Compilation